 - Start over again by inhaling.

 - Repeat the steps three more times.

-These breathing techniques can be used throughout the day to help you regulate stress levels and pump oxygen-rich nutrients into your heart and brain.
-They don’t require any special equipment and can be done anywhere.
+Use these breathing techniques throughout the day to help you regulate stress levels and pump oxygen into your heart and brain.
+These exercises don’t need any special equipment and can be done anywhere.
 Now that you know various breathing techniques, use them to reduce anxiety and stress, increase energy and improve the health of your heart and your brain.
 For more information on how to manage caregiver stress, check out our top techniques for reducing and overcoming stress here.